Parameterizing Dataset Distillation via Gaussian Splatting: Experiments

+To evaluate the efficiency and representational capacity of GSDD, we conduct an image-fitting experiment comparing several recent parameterization methods with the same storage budget, including FreD~\cite{shinFrequencyDomainBasedDataset2023}, SPEED~\cite{weiSparseParameterizationEpitomic2023} and DDiF~\cite{shin2025distilling}.
+Specifically, we use the ImageNette dataset and fit the first 128 images from each class (1,280 images in total) at a resolution of 128.
+The optimization is performed for 2,000 steps, and for each method we perform a grid search over learning rates and optimizers to ensure a fair comparison.
+Experiment details is shown in Appendix~\ref{performance_benchmarking}.
+As shown in Table \ref{tab:benchmark_psnr}, GSDD shows great performance across representational quality (PSNR), GPU memory usage, and runtime efficiency.
+High fidelity and low computational overhead of GSDD enables fast synthesis of more diverse (Higher GPC) distilled datasets, which in turn leads to improved performance.

-To comprehensively evaluate the efficiency of our approach, we conduct a quantitative comparison with the state-of-the-art DDiF method in terms of both decoding and training performance.
-As shown in Figure~\ref{fig:performance}, we measure the inference time and memory consumption of both methods across varying per-image storage budgets, image resolutions, and batch sizes.
+We further conduct a comprehensive quantitative comparison with the state-of-the-art DDiF method in terms of both decoding and training performance.
+As shown in Figure~\ref{fig:efficiency_and_ablation}(a) and (b), we measure the inference time and memory consumption of both methods across varying per-image storage budgets, image resolutions, and batch sizes.
 The results demonstrate that GSDD consistently outperforms DDiF in both inference/training speed and memory efficiency.
 This advantage becomes especially pronounced when handling high-resolution inputs or large batch sizes, where GSDD achieves several-fold, or even an order-of-magnitude, reductions in both computation time and memory usage.
-These findings indicate that our method not only maintains strong image representation capabilities for distillation but also offers superior rendering speed and significantly lower memory footprint, thereby substantially improving the scalability of dataset distillation methods in practical deployment scenarios.
+These findings indicate that our method not only maintains strong image representation capabilities for distillation but also offers superior rendering speed and lower memory footprint, thereby substantially improving the scalability of dataset distillation methods in practical deployment scenarios.